- Device Redirection Solutions

 - Serial Port Solutions

 - Programming Tools

 Network Serial Port Kit is a software for sharing serial ports and COM port devices over a local network or the Internet.
 When you share a physical serial port, it becomes accessible for other computers over network.
 Thus you can easily connect to remote serial device from anywhere.

 When the program shares a COM port on the remote computer, the shared port becomes accessible over a network for other computers with Network Serial Port Kit installed.
 On the local computer a virtual serial port is created.
-The virtual port is bound to the specified physical port over a local network or the Internet.
+The virtual port is connected to the specified remote physical port.

-As soon as communications software on the local machine opens the virtual port, the connection between physical and virtual serial ports is established.
+As soon as any communications software on the local machine opens the virtual port, the connection between physical and virtual serial ports is established.
 All the data and signals written to the virtual port are transferred to the remote physical COM port and vice versa.
-Local applications accept data transferring as if the remote device were plugged into COM port on the local computer.
+Local application accept data transferring as if the remote device were plugged into COM port on the local computer.